dgw/sopel-amputator/README.md

 The easiest way to configure `sopel-amputator` is via Sopel's configuration wizard—simply run `sopel-plugins configure amputator` and enter the values for which it prompts you.

+Individual settings are described below.

+### `ignore_domains`

+This is a list of hostnames which `sopel-amputator` will ignore, even if they match one of the common AMP substrings it looks for.
+By default it contains a set of ignored domains from the AmputatorBot project.

+The default list is _overridden_ when setting this value, so make sure to also enter any of the default entries you want to keep.